SSC-2016/labs/README.md

 You can even learn by practicing at home.
 In order to do that, [follow the instructions on how to set up your environment, and download the correct VM](https://github.com/SSC-2016/lab-rules/blob/master/README.md#general-workflow).

-Bring a USB stick with the VM as a backup to the lab/
+Bring a USB stick with the VM as a backup to the lab.

 ### Useful links
 - [SSC lab rules](https://github.com/SSC-2016/lab-rules)